A June 2016 New Mexico road trip for Abby and Richard

 I then drove New Mexico 63 north as it follows the Pecos River, as I did in 1999, but shot much more than on that occasion, with great light and a sense of inspiration.

 I stopped to photograph the handsome chapel I shot in 1999.
-On that occasions, it was bathed in brilliant morning light, but this time it was midday and the light was slightly more subtle.
+On that occasion, it was bathed in brilliant morning light, but this time it was midday and the light was slightly more subtle.

 • The Enchanted Circle